 What to expect on the day of your nbn™ Fibre to the Node installation

 Setting up your equipment

-To prepare for your new nbn™ powered plan, simply set up your VDSL2 compatible modem using the instructions given by your provider – this modem should have been supplied by your provider.
+To prepare for your new nbn™ powered plan, simply set up your VDSL2 compatible modem (that should have been supplied by your internet/phone provider) using the instructions given by your provider.
 If you already have a modem, it must be VDSL2 compatible for it to work over the nbn™ access network.